Short URL: https://tnot.es/FM

 Guests at the Kosrae Nautilus Resort enjoy friendly, comfortable surroundings just a stone's throw from their own private beach.

-Pohnpei has some of the most diverse scenery among the islands of Micronesia.
+Known for its lush rainforests and ancient ruins, Pohnpei has some of the most diverse scenery among the islands of Micronesia.

 Due to the high rainfall, you can find rushing rivers, tranquil fresh water pools, and even spectacular waterfalls.